-Grandparents can cosign a private student loan.
 Students can only receive so much financial aid in their own names for federal student loans.
 If they need money beyond the standard federal aid, the next step is applying for PLUS loans and private loans.
 But, in most cases, private student loans require a cosigner.
 The cosigner is usually a parent, but it can be any credit-worthy adult, including a grandparent.

 Remember, student loans need to be repaid, plus interest.
 Before you borrow student loans, apply for scholarships and grants, consider employer tuition reimbursement, and other ways to reduce the cost of college.